analogdevicesinc/ai8x-training/README.md

 The next step differs depending on whether the system uses Linux with CUDA 10.1, or any other setup.

-For TensorFlow with CUDA 10.1 on Linux:
+For TensorFlow with CUDA 10.1 or 10.2 on Linux:

 ```
 (ai8x-training) $ cd TensorFlow